 “Give me all the notes on the keyboard, and I can do nothing.
 Give me three notes and I can make a symphony.”

 About 5 years ago, I hurt the index finger on my left hand in such a way that it would not fully bend without pain.
 The only real impact it had on my life was I couldn’t play a lot of basic chords on my guitar.
 My doctor said the finger could be surgically repaired, but that didn’t seem worth it to me.
-I was never a good guitar player anyway.
+I never played much and wasn’t good at it in any case.
 So I thought I’d just quit playing and leave it at that.
-One day I was fooling around with the guitar and discovered that I could still play a few chords with my remaining three good fingers, among them the standard three chord progression in the key of D. I remembered Carol’s quote and thought, OK, maybe three is enough.
-I figured if I learned to finger pick I could make those three sound different enough to cover a range of songs.
+One day I was fooling around with the guitar and discovered that I could still play a few chords with my remaining three good fingers.
+I remembered Carol’s quote and thought, OK, maybe three is enough.
+I figured if I learned to finger pick I could make those chords sound different enough to cover a range of songs.
 I found a few easy songs to start with (cowboy songs, like “Red River Valley,” some old spirituals, etc.) learned them, and enjoyed it.
 So I found others from many genres—rock and roll, country, blues, folk, big band, show tunes—along the way and did the same.
 In the beginning, I didn’t sound very good, I could tell, so I’d close the door of the back room when I played.
-After a while I got better and Carol started to come out there to listen.
-Then I’d go where she was to play some of the songs.
-I learned dozens of songs, all of which she heard repeatedly, love songs, happy songs, sad songs, old songs, new songs, anything I could adapt to my three chords and my voice.
+After a while I got a little better and Carol started to come out there to listen.
+When she developed some health problems that kept her laid up for much of the day, I’d go where she was to play some of the songs.
+I learned dozens of songs, all of which she heard repeatedly, love songs, happy songs, sad songs, old songs, new songs, anything I could adapt to my three fingers and my voice.
 She enjoyed them and I enjoyed singing them for her.
-A couple of years ago (2015) I decided to record some, for me primarily, just to listen to at home here, as a way to remember my time with her.
-I sent a few to my brothers, who liked them.
-Then I started uploading more and more of them so I could also listen to them when I was out or away.
-Now I put playlists up and take them down on a whim, in assorted groups that make momentary sense to me.
+After she passed away, suddenly and unexpectedly, I kept singing those songs by myself, as a way to cope with my grief.
+I had started recording audio books of my poetry, so one day I decided to record myself singing, as a way to remember my time with her, and, really, just to hear another voice in the house, which was what my odd singing voice sounded like on the playback.
+I sent a few CDs to my brothers, who liked them.
+Then I began uploading my favorites here, so I could listen to them when I was driving to the woods for my daily walks.
+And, well, now here is where it has taken me

 N. B.: If you have musical training or talent, enter at your own risk.
 I have neither.
 As the old song says: “I sing because I’m happy; I sing because I’m free.”
 Well “happy” at least to be able to inhabit all these amazing feelings, and “free” at least to add what I want to my own website!

-This is the my first album with songs I composed myself
+This is my first album of original songs:

-Here’s the first song I wrote in its original, raw form.
-I think it’s cool and says exactly what I wanted to say around that time (late 2015).
+Here’s the first song I wrote a couple of years ago, also in its original, raw form.
+I think it’s cool and says exactly what I wanted to say around that time.

-The playlists below are all covers, arranged by my whims
+The playlists below are all covers, arranged by whatever happens to strike my fancy

 Peaceful easy feelings